< Back

 Clarify how to apply styles like bolding, italics, or uppercase.
 Consistency here improves scan-ability and professionalism.

-Include thumbnails or links to your go-to templates for:
+Include thumbnails or links to your go-to templates for the different kinds of posts your team will use:

 Templates help streamline workflow and keep your feed looking cohesive—even when you’re batch-creating or outsourcing.